retowuest/github-course-starter/_assignments/01-homework.md

 **Important:** Late papers will not be accepted (and thus will receive a grade of zero) unless you have documentation of a medical or family emergency.

 A critical response paper has two goals: to summarize the main idea of a course reading and to provide a critical assessment of the reading it is responding to.
-It should include the following elements:
+A response paper should include the following elements:

+* Introduction

+* Body

+* Conclusion